ibm-cloud-architecture/refarch-cloudnative-kubernetes/bluecompute-mp/README.md

 The umbrella helm chart for this sample application resides [here](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/microprofile/docs/charts/bluecompute).

 We defined all the necessary dependencies in [`requirements.yaml`](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/blob/microprofile/docs/charts/bluecompute/requirements.yaml).
-This allows you pull all the dependecies that are sitting in the chart repository you sepecified.
+This allows you pull all the dependencies that are sitting in the chart repository you specified.

-In order to pull the dependecies, do the following.
+In order to pull the dependencies, do the following.

 ```
 $ cd refarch-cloudnative-kubernetes/
 $ cd docs/charts/
 $ helm dependency update bluecompute/
 ```

+**NOTE:** If you run into an error message for the above along the lines of:

+	Error: no repository definition for https://raw.githubusercontent.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/microprofile/docs/charts/services-bc-mp ...

+Simply fix this command with by adding the helm repo with the command below and try again:

+    helm repo add services-bc-mp https://raw.githubusercontent.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/microprofile/docs/charts/services-bc-mp

 After getting the dependencies, package the whole application using helm.